Electronic Aids for Daily Living

 Connecting one of these devices to your television allows you to stream media, including cable, Netflix, etc. Some of these devices can be controlled through your smart phone and have built-in voice control.

-- Amazon Fire TV: Provides 4K ultra high-definition streaming capability and 75 percent more processing power.
+- Amazon Fire TV: Provides 4K ultra high-definition streaming capability and 75% more processing power.
 Voice control is built into the remote and requires pressing a button to activate.

 - Android TV: Delivers a world of content, apps and games to your living room.
 Voice control is built into the remote and requires pressing a button to activate.